luxamrown/Maths/readme.md

-## Linear Equation in One Variable
+## Simple Linear Equation in One Variable

 pls input equation in form "ax + b = c" (look at whitespace)